howmarketing/resume-cv/README.md

 ---

 ## <span style="color:#333444">SUMMARY</span>

- Sr. Software Engineer with over 10 years of experience in Full Stack development, including leadership roles and Agile/Scrum methodology.
-My solutions are crafted to address real-world challenges and deliver value-driven results to clients through direct engagement, enhancing my skills in problem-solving and project execution.
+- Sr. Software Engineer with over 10 years of experience in Full Stack development and leadership roles.

-Experienced with complex and scalable applications, including distributed systems that horizontally auto-scale with Kubernetes and AWS services such as EC2, S3, and ELB.
-As an experienced problem solver with a background in a wide range of industries, I have specialized in Agile development processes and CI/CD pipeline automation, focusing on client satisfaction.
+- Skilled in Agile/Scrum methodologies, delivering value-driven solutions.

-Dedicated to continuous learning and providing team guidance, I am committed to advancing my skills and supporting my team in achieving excellence.
+- Expertise in complex applications, distributed systems, Kubernetes, and AWS services.

----
+- As an experienced problem solver with a background in a wide range of industries, I have specialized in Agile development processes and CI/CD pipeline automation, focusing on client satisfaction.

-## TECHNICAL SKILLS
+- Dedicated to continuous learning and providing team guidance, I am committed to advancing my skills and supporting my team in achieving excellence.

 **Technical Skills**